-Hydraulic Steering
+• Hydraulic Steering

-Hydraulic steering systems (not to be confused with power steering) require regular preventative maintenance for continued safe and reliable operation.
+Hydraulic steering systems require regular preventative maintenance for continued safe and reliable operation.
 The oil level in the helm pump must be maintained within acceptable operating levels.
 A low oil level will allow air to get into the steering system and result in unresponsive steering.
-The oil level should always be within 1/2 inch from the base of the fill hole, located on the front top portion of the helm pump.
+The oil level should always be within 1/2 inch (1.3cm) from the base of the fill hole, located on the front top portion of the helm pump.
 Check the entire steering system regularly for oil leaks.
 Unobserved leaks over a period of time will result in unresponsive steering and possibly loss of steering.
 Refer to the steering manual for specific recommendations and additional maintenance requirements.
 Any slow or sudden change in the "feel" of your steering system indicates an immediate need for a thorough inspection.
 All repairs and replacements to steering systems should be made only by a qualified marine technician.

-Tilt Steering
+• Tilt Steering

+If tilt steering is available on your model, this accessory will be in conjunction with either mechanical steering or hydraulic steering depending on the model.
 This feature enables the operator to tilt the wheel up or down.
 Refer to the steering system's manual for information on oil levels with hydraulic tilt steering.

-THROTTLE/SHIFT CONTROL
+THROTTLE/SHIFTCONTROLS

 The throttle/shift controls located at the helm station control the flow of fuel to the engine.
-They also act as gear shift levers to control the forward and aft thrust of the propellers.
+They also act as gear shift levers to control the forward and reverse thrust of the propellers.